ez-leka/gocli/README.md

 ### Commands
 Commands can be grouped into categories for help printout.
 If some commands do have category and some do not, those without a category will appper in the list as "Miscellanuious Commands" (this can be changed by changing corresponding template - see Templates).
 If no command has category, all commands will be listed alphabetically under "Commands" (this can be changed by changing corresponding template - see Templates)

-Commands can have  positined arguments and non-optional subcommands.
+Commands can have  positined arguments,  non-optional subcommands and optional subcommands

+Non-optional subcommands cannot be combines with arguments

 If command needs to have either positined argument or sub-command, subcommand MUST have Optional:true and a Validation group.
 All agruments of parent command(s) that are still relevant to this subcommand must have this validation group listed in their own ValidationGroups.
 Arguments specified as part of  the subcommand definition do not require validation group to be set and will be added after all relevant arguments of parent command(s)